cbarraco/food-recipes/Japanese/ramen.md

 1. **Rub** salt on the pork and let it sit in the fridge overnight.
 2. **Add** the water, ginger root, garlic, green onions, and salted pork to the pot and bring it to a  boil.
 3. **Simmer** the broth for 1.5 hours.
 4. **Prepare** the toppings.
-Hard boil the eggs, blanch the bean sprouts, slice the green onions, and the pork.
+Hard boil the eggs, blanch the bean sprouts, slice the green onions and pork.
 5. **Boil** the broth again and add the soy sauce, sake, salt and sesame oil.
 6. **Boil** water, reduce to medium, and cook noodles for 2 minutes.
 7. **Divide** the noodles into bowls and add the broth.